 How was the student experience at UC-Irvine?

-In this interview, we talk to our alumnus, Sanket Khanwalkar, who gives us an insider perspective into life at University of California, Irvine.
+In this interview, we talk to our alumnus, Sanket Khanwalkar, who gives us an insider perspective into life at the University of California, Irvine.

 Tell us about your current internship and how you came about acquiring it?

 UCI has a reasonable number of career fairs (about 4-5) starting from November and going on till summer.
 The best companies like Facebook, Google, Microsoft, etc. come to recruit.
-Usually if you have decent work experience and profile, you end up getting calls from most of the top companies.
+Usually, if you have decent work experience and profile, you end up getting calls from most of the top companies.
 Converting them completely depends on how good your skills are.